 Mr. O'Brien said the main points were hit in the staff report and the application letter.
 He said the slopes were built as a railway siding and it was not naturally occurring.
 He said it was a green space but there was no significant timber but instead there were invasive species.
 He said in reading the ordinance, he felt preserving the land would not further the purposes of the steep slopes ordinance.
 He said it would be a squiggle of land in a light industrial park where zoning permits buildings.
 He said he hoped the Commission would see the application as correcting an error where the slope was preserved when the ordinance was updated.
-He said the slopes were manmade and a lot of the land is not 25 percent.
+He said the county looked at a lot of land in a short period of time but boots on the ground showed that the slopes were manmade and a lot of the land is not 25 percent.
 He said the by-right zoning all around it makes it not contribute to the stormwater management because everything is going to be curbed and guttered.